Burnout Group

 Facilitator

-Erin Tillson Jeffries is a Nashville therapist who helps people heal from trauma and people-pleasing to live joyful, meaningful lives.
+Erin Tillson Jeffries is a Nashville therapist who helps people heal from anxiety and people-pleasing to live joyful, meaningful lives.

 *Please note that participating in this group does NOT establish a therapist-client relationship.*